Caio-de-Souza-Marinho/get_next_line/README.md

 # get_next_line

 *This project has been created as part of the 42 curriculum by caide-so.*

 ## Description

 **get_next_line** is a foundational systems programming project at 42 School focused on file descriptors, static storage duration, and low-level input handling in C.

-The objective is to implement a function:
+The objective is to implement a function that reads from a file descriptor and returns one line per call, including the terminating newline (`\n`) when present:

 ``` c
 char *get_next_line(int fd);
 ```

-that reads from a file descriptor and returns one line per call, including the terminating newline (`\n`) when present.

 Rather than loading an entire file into memory, this project enforces incremental reading using `read()`, managing partial buffers, and preserving state between function calls through the use of a static variable.

 This project reinforces core C concepts: